elaconf/elaconf.github.io/_organizers/joni-trythall.md

 order: 1
 ---

-Joni Trythall is a designer at [NowSecure](https://www.nowsecure.com/), teacher, and author.
-Joni's passion for design and teaching began when she wrote and illustrated a children's book.
-Since then she has been obsessed with learning about using graphics on the web and writing about everything in the process.
-She currently lives deep in the quiet Philadelphia suburbs with her husband and three year old son.
+Joni Trythall is a designer, author, occasional teacher, and all the time mom.
+Joni got started in tech because she wanted to bring her colorful illustrations to life on the screen and hasn’t looked back since.
+Years later she works to give back to the community that has taught and supported her so much.
+She lives at the tip top of Delaware and is known for making gluten free cookies that don’t taste gluten free.